mohsinakramchandia91-bit/workflowos/README.md

 ---

-⭐ Support & Contribution
+⭐ Support

-If this project adds value:

 ⭐ Star the repo
 🍴 Fork it
-🚀 Build on top of it
+🚀 Build on top

 ---

 🏆 Vision

-To build a production-ready AI automation platform that is:

-⚡ Faster than traditional tools
+⚡ Faster
-🧠 Smarter with AI
+🧠 Smarter
-🔧 More flexible & modular
+🔧 More Flexible
-🌍 Ready for real-world deployment
+🌍 Production Ready

 ---